Untangling Magellanic Streams: Introduction

-If the \citetalias{zar20} stars are not part of the MS, then what are they and what does the close association between these stars and at least some of the gas in the MS imply.
-The \citetalias{zar20} detection involved only 15 stars, making it difficult to trace the feature in detail and establish an unambiguous association with any specific component of the MS. Here we expand the sample by using the \citetalias{zar20} stars to aid us in selecting a {\it Gaia} DR3 sample of stars with which to better trace this population.
+If the \citetalias{zh3} stars are not part of the MS, then what are they and what does the close association between these stars and at least some of the gas in the MS imply?
+The \citetalias{zh3} detection involved only 15 stars, making it difficult to trace the feature in detail and establish an unambiguous association with any specific component of the MS. Here we expand the sample by using the \citetalias{zh3} stars to aid us in selecting a {\it Gaia} DR3 \citep{gaiadr3} sample of stars with which to better trace this population.
 In \S\ref{sec:data} we describe how we select stars from the {\it Gaia} catalog.
-In \S\ref{sec:results} we describe the distribution of those stars and our inferences regarding the nature of the MS.
+In \S\ref{sec:results} we describe the distribution of those stars and our inferences regarding the nature of the MS. In \S\ref{sec:discussion} we discuss certain aspects of our results and summarize in \S\ref{sec:conclusions}.